Skip to main content

 What does this tool actually do?

 You paste a wallet address the scammer told you to send money to.
-We look at the public record of every Bitcoin or Ethereum transaction from that address and follow the money one wallet to the next, until the trail goes cold or the money lands at a known exchange.
+We pull the public on-chain record from that address and walk the money one wallet to the next, until the trail lands at a known exchange, hits a bridge to another chain, or runs out of forward edges.
+The output is a graph of where the funds went and a PDF report formatted for police and exchange compliance teams.

 Is this free?